 The offshoot you’ve just cut likely has leaves that reach all the way down to where you cut it from the stalk.
 Any leaves toward the bottom of the cutting will need to be removed because:

-- You want your new plant to focus on root growth and not maintaining foliage.
+- You want your new plant to focus on root growth and not maintaining existing foliage.

-- Leaves will rot or become diseased once they’re submerged in water.
+- Leaves will rot or become diseased if they’re submerged in water.

-To remove the lower leaves, you can grip the leaves and pull down toward the bottom of the stalk.
+To remove the lower leaves, you can grip the leaves and pull them down toward the bottom of the stalk.
 This will peel the leaf off completely.
-Be sure to leave some leaves at the top of the new plant.
+Be sure, however, to leave some leaves at the top of the new plant.

 Care for your new plant

-A common issue with lucky bamboo is that offshoots growing from the parent stalk start to get too tall, making the plant an unmanageable size.
-The good thing about this plant is that in addition to being able to cut the offshoots, you can also cut off the top of the plant completely.
-This keeps your parent plant at a reasonable height and also gives you more cuttings to propagate.
+A common complaint of lucky bamboo owners is that offshoots growing from the parent stalk start to get too tall, making the plant an unmanageable size.
+The good thing about this plant is that, in addition to being able to cut the offshoots, you can also cut off the top of the plant completely.
+This keeps your parent plant at a reasonable height and also gives you more cuttings to propagate if you want.

-Another benefit of cutting the top off of a lucky bamboo plant is that once the top is removed, new growth will emerge from the first node below the cut location.
-If you want a bushier plant, you just have to wait for that new foliage to grow.
+Another benefit of cutting the top off of a lucky bamboo plant is that once you remove the top, new growth will emerge from the first node below the cut location.
+If you want a bushier plant, you just have to wait for that new foliage to grow from the spot where you cut it.
+Keep pruning your plant and it will have new branches in no time.

-Lucky bamboo is popular for both its simple maintenance routine and its sleek appearance.
-And who would refuse a bit of the good luck this plant is said to bring?
-With this guide to propagating your lucky bamboo, you’ll have not one but two, three, or four plants to enjoy.
+Lucky bamboo is a popular indoor plant for both its simple maintenance routine and its sleek appearance.
+And a bit of the good luck this plant is said to bring is the cherry on the sundae.
+With this guide on how to propagate lucky bamboo, you’ll have not one, but two, three, or four plants to enjoy or pass out to loved ones.
+Who doesn’t love a gorgeous and easy-care houseplant?

 - 9 incredible backyard privacy ideas that don’t require a lot of work